olivier-carrere/redaction-technique.org/src/content/docs/en/formats/du-document-a-la-base-documentaire-modulaire.md

 ![Modular documentation offers unrivalled flexibility](/assets/documentation-modulaire.svg) **Modular documentation offers unrivalled flexibility**

 The volume of source content is minimized, reducing the cost of creating, updating and translating corporate content.
-What's more, the technical editor can manage the writing, validation and translation processes module by module.
+What's more, the technical writer can manage the writing, validation and translation processes module by module.
 Workflows can thus be parallelized, reducing time-to-market.

 DITA XML files can also be easily centralized under a single repository, such as a <abbr title="content management system">ECM</abbr> or a <abbr title="version control software">VCS</abbr>.
 The company's intangible capital is thus preserved.